jatin4/calculator-in-c/README.md

 Static Input:
 The calculator only works for two numbers at a time; it can’t handle long mathematical expressions or multiple-step calculations.

+Here’s a list of applications of a calculator program in C language that you can include in your project or report:

+⚙️ Applications of Calculator in C Language

+Educational Purposes:

+Helps beginners understand basic programming concepts such as variables, operators, control structures, and user input/output.

+Often used in programming labs and assignments to teach logic building in C.

+Basic Arithmetic Computations:

+Performs simple operations like addition, subtraction, multiplication, and division.

+Can be used for quick calculations in console-based environments.

+Scientific and Engineering Calculations (Advanced Versions):

+Can be extended to perform complex operations like trigonometric functions, logarithms, powers, and square roots.

+Useful for students and professionals in scientific and engineering fields.

+Menu-Driven and Interactive Applications:

+Forms the basis for developing menu-driven programs that allow users to perform multiple operations in one session.

+Demonstrates user interaction and control flow handling.

+Embedded System Calculations:

+The logic of calculator programs can be integrated into embedded systems (like microcontrollers) for performing real-time mathematical operations.

+Foundation for Larger Projects:

+Serves as a building block for developing financial applications, data analysis tools, or scientific computation software in C.